LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Identify data sources (e.g., content and location, primary sources such as user data)
   * Determine storage mediums (e.g., DB, Data Lake, S3, EFS, EBS)
 ### Identify and implement a data ingestion solution.

-  * Data job styles/types (batch load, streaming)
+#### Data job styles/types (batch load, streaming)

-  * Data ingestion pipelines (Batch-based ML workloads and streaming-based ML workloads)
+#### Data ingestion pipelines (Batch-based ML workloads and streaming-based ML workloads)

+##### Amazon Kinesis Data Streams:
+  * On-demand capacity mode or Provisioned mode (if throughput exceeded exception => add shard[s])
+  * Can have up to 5 parallel consumers
+  * Synchronously replicate streaming data across 3 AZ in a single Region and store between 24 hours and 365 days in shard(s) to be consumed/processed/replayed by another service and stored elsewhere
+  * Use fan-out if lag is encountered by stream consumers
+  * Shards can be split or merged
+  * 1 MB message size limit
+  * TLS in flight or KMS at-rest encryption
+  * *Can't subscribe to SNS*
+  * *Can't write directly to S3*
+  * Can output to:
-    * Kinesis
+    * Kinesis Data Firehose
     * Kinesis Data Analytics
-    * Kinesis Firehose
+    * Containers
-    * EMR
+    * λ
     * AWS Glue

+##### Amazon Kinesis Data Analytics:
+  * Fully Managed (serverless)
+  * Can use either Kinesis Data Streams or Kinesis Data Firehose to analyze data in kinesis
+  * For SQL Applications: Input/Output: Kinesis Data Streams or Kinesis Data Firehose to analyze data
+  * For Apache Flink (on a cluster):
+    * Input: Kinesis Data Stream or Amazon MSK
+    * Output: Sink (S3/Kinesis Data Firehose)

+##### Amazon Kinesis Data Firehose:
+  * Fully Managed (serverless) service, no administration, automatic scaling
+  * Can use λ to filter/transform data prior to output (Better to use if filter/tranform with a λ to S3 over Kinesis Data Streams)
+  * Near real time: 60 seconds latency minimum for non-full batches
+  * Minimum 1 MB of data at a time
+  * Pay only for the data going through
+  * Can subscribe to SNS
+  * No data persistence and must bre immediately consumed/processed
+  * Sent to (S3 as a backup or failed case[s]):
+    * S3
+    * Amazon Redshift (copy through S3)
+    * Amazon Elastic Search
+    * 3rd party partners (datadog/splunk/etc.)
+    * Custom destination (http[s] endpoint)##### EMR:
+  * Service to create Hadoop clusters (Big Data) to analyze/process lots of data using (many) instances
+  * Supports Apache Spark, HBase, Presto, Flink, etc.
+  * Takes care of provisioning and configuration
+  * Autoscaling and integrated with Spot Instances
+  * Use cases: Data processing, ML, Web Indexing, BigData
+  * Node types:
+    * Master Node: manage the cluster, coordinate, manage health-long running process
+    * Core Node: run tasks and store data-long running process
+    * Task Node (optional): only to run tasks-usually Spot Instances
+  * Can have long-running cluster or transient (temporary) cluster
+  * Purchasing options:
+    * On-demand: reliable, predictable, won't be terminated
+    * Reserved: cost savings (EMR will use if available)
+    * Spot instances: cheaper, can be terminated, less reliable

+##### AWS Glue:
   * Managed ETL service (fully serverless) used to prepare/transform data for analysis
   * Can be event driven (eg: λ triggered by S3 put object) to call Glue ETL
   * Glue Data catalog uses an AWS Glue Data Crawler scanning DBs/S3/data to write associated metadata utilized by Glue ETL, or data discovery on Athena, Redshift Spectrum or EMR
   * Glue Job bookmarks prevent reprocessing old data
   * Glue Databrew-clean/normalize data using pre-built transformation
   * Glue Studio-new GUI to create, run, and monitor ETL jobs in Glue
   * Glue Streaming ETL (built on Apache Spark Structured Streaming)-compatible with Kinesis Data Streaming, Kafka, MSK
   * Glue Elastic Views:
     * Combine and replicate data across multiple data stores using SQL (View)
     * No custom code, Glue monitors for changes in the source data, serverless
     * Leverages a "virtual table" (materialized view)

-  * Job scheduling
+##### Job scheduling (TBD)

 ### Identify and implement a data transformation solution.
   * Handle ML-specific data using map reduce (Hadoop, Spark, Hive)
   * Transforming data transit (ETL: Glue, EMR, AWS Batch)

 #### AWS Batch:
   * Fully managed batch processing at any scale using dynamically launched *EC2 instances (spot)*
   * Job with a start and an end (not continuous)